Roger Wicker: Elections

 In 1994, Jamie Whitten declined to seek reelection; he had represented the 1st District for 53 years, longer than any other congressman at the time.
 Wicker ran to succeed him, spending $750,000 on his campaign.
 He finished first in a crowded six-way Republican primary with 7,156 votes (26.62%) and proceeded to a runoff with attorney Grant Fox, who received 5,208 votes (19.37%).
 Former U.S. Attorney Bob Whitwell finished 600 votes short of the runoff with 4,606 votes (17.14%), 1992 nominee Clyde E. Whitaker came fourth with 4,602 votes (17.12%), 1986 nominee Larry Cobb came fifth with 4,162 votes (15.48%) and 1990 nominee Bill Bowlin took the remaining 1,147 votes (4.27%).
 In the runoff, Wicker defeated Fox, 11,905 votes (53.07%) to 10,527 (46.93%).

 In the general election, Wicker defeated Fulton attorney Bill Wheeler, 80,553 votes (63.06%) to 47,192 (36.94%), making him the first Republican to represent the 1st district in over a century.
 This was not considered an upset, as the 1st has always been a rather conservative district (especially in the Memphis suburbs).
 The district had only supported the Democratic nominee for president once since 1956, when Jimmy Carter carried the district in 1976.
 Although Whitten had a nearly unbreakable hold on the district, it had been considered very likely that he would be succeeded by a Republican once he retired.
 Wicker was reelected six times without serious difficulty, never receiving less than 65% of the vote.
-In 2004, he was unopposed by a Democratic candidate, facing only Reform Party nominee Barbara Dale Washer, whom he defeated by 219,328 votes (79.01%) to 58,256 (20.99%).
+In 2004, no Democratic candidate ran against him, only Reform Party nominee Barbara Dale Washer, whom he defeated, 219,328 votes (79.01%) to 58,256 (20.99%).

 Tenure

-Assuming office in 1995, Wicker was president of the freshman class, which included 53 other new Republican representatives, elected as part of the 1994 "Republican Revolution".
+Assuming office in 1995, Wicker was president of the freshman class, which included 53 other new Republican representatives, elected as part of the Republican Revolution.
 Wicker was a member of the House Appropriations Committee.
 He was also deputy Republican whip.

-In Congress, Wicker worked on issues related to medical research and on economic development for his home state.
+Wicker worked on issues related to medical research and on economic development for his home state.
 He advocated private-public partnerships to bring investment to rural areas.
 Wicker also worked for veterans' issues while serving as a member of the Military Construction and Veterans Affairs Subcommittee.
 In his final year as representative, Wicker topped the list in earmarks.
 In 2007, Wicker was criticized after securing a $6 million earmark for a defense company whose executives had made significant contributions to his campaign.